HomeAncient History

 venus hohle fels

-Venus of Hohle Fels, 38,000-33,000 BCE, via Smarthistory.org
+Venus of Hohle Fels, Germany, c.
+38,000-33,000 BCE.
+Source: Smarthistory.org

 The Venus of Willendorf is not unique.
 More than a hundred other prehistoric female statuettes, many with similarly exaggerated proportions, have been found throughout Europe and the Mediterranean.
 Some have come to light as recently as 2016 (in Turkey) and 2017 (in Russia).

-All these figures are non-naturalistic, meaning that they are stylized rather than lifelike versions of the female body.
+All these figures are non-naturalistic, meaning that they are stylized rather than lifelike versions of the female form.
 Traits associated with naturalism do sometimes appear in prehistoric art, such as modelling to indicate the volume of animal forms in some cave paintings.
 This suggests that we should consider the distorted proportions of these Venus-type figures as intentional and meaningful rather than necessitated by a lack of skill.
-Although Paleolithic female figurines certainly outnumber male ones, it is important to note that images of animals and human-animal hybrid creatures also appear.
+Although Paleolithic female figurines certainly outnumber male human figures, it is important to note that images of animals and human-animal hybrid creatures also appear.

 Sensational Debates About Meaning